NodeOps DAO

 To engage in governance, head over to Discourse to open up or join a discussion.

-Protocol Improvement Proposals (PIPs) start life on Discourse as discussions.
+Protocol Improvement Proposals (PIPs) start life on Discourse as discussions or the GitHub repo and the link dropped in Discourse.
 If a PIP looks viable, a proposal is created and uploaded to NodeOps Portal.
 Finally, the DAO casts their votes and if the quorum is reached, the PIP will be enacted upon, or not, according to the outcome.

 - Find the PIP template